 Hiking Mount Tamalpais

-My weekend started out pretty low key, as usual, with a trip to the grocery store.
+My weekend started out pretty low key, as usual, with a trip to Whole Foods.

 Once again, I fell victim to the vegan donuts from the bakery.